The Best Places To Visit In France: An Insider's Guide

 Vieux Lyon

-The food capital most international travelers skip.
-Our local food experts lead tours through hidden old-town passages, then you'll experience Les Halles food halls with proper context about Lyon's culinary heritage.
+France’s traditional food capital most international travelers skip.
+Our local food experts lead tours through hidden passages, the storied food hall, and wine tasting at chic bars à vins.

 Bayonne

-Unique Basque-French fusion cuisine you can't find anywhere else in this authentic Basque capital.
-Traditional cider tastings, regional tapas tours, local fishing experiences, and ham-curing traditions passed down through generations.
+Try Basque-French cuisine you can't find anywhere else in this Basque capital.
+Traditional cider tastings, tapas tours, local fishing, chocolate and ham-curing passed through generations.

 Cognac